Using every bit of something is satisfying, rather than letting it go to waste, isn’t it?

 Once you boil the bones the first time, you can boil them again for a secondary broth – perfect for adding to rice to enrich a risotto or use it in place of water when baking bread.

-If you butcher your own chickens, and aren’t sure what to do with the feet, use them to increase the collagen in your broth – some people consider it a great restorative for all kinds of ailments, including making your skin glow.
+If you have leftover bones, use them to increase the collagen in your broth – some people consider it a great restorative for all kinds of ailments, including making your skin glow.

-You don’t have to stick to chicken – you can also use pork, beef, or fish bones (some people even use shellfish leftovers!) – whatever opportunities your homesteading activities provide for you.
+You can use pork, beef, or fish bones (some people even use shellfish leftovers!).

 2. Use leftover cores and peels to make apple cider vinegar